Making Tax Digital for Income Tax

 Legislation

-Enabling primary legislation for MTD for businesses for Income Tax was included in Sections 60 to 61 and Schedule 14 of Finance (No.2) Act 2017.
+Enabling primary legislation for MTD for Income Tax was included in Sections 60 to 61 and Schedule 14 of Finance (No.2) Act 2017.
 The explanatory notes to the original Bill can be found here.

-Regulations setting out more details on MTD for ITSA were laid on 23 September 2021.
+Regulations setting out more details on MTD were laid on 23 September 2021.
 These regulations are amended by the Income Tax (Digital Requirements) (Amendment) Regulations 2024 which were laid on 22 February 2024.

 On 7 December 2023, HMRC published further draft legislation for consultation.
-This includes regulations to amend the original regulations on MTD for ITSA (laid on 23 September 2021) and tertiary legislation comprising a software notice, joint property owners notice and update notice.
+This includes regulations to amend the original regulations on MTD (laid on 23 September 2021) and tertiary legislation comprising a software notice, joint property owners notice and update notice.
 Following that consultation, a final Update Notice has been published, with final version of the remaining notices expected to be released later this year.

 <back to top>